 Cameras and other photographic gear - pre-1940

 Always happy to help with research, or just talk to like-minded collectors!
 I am the editor of Photographica World, the magazine of the Photographic Collectors Club of Great Britain.
-It is the largest circulation English-language photo-history magazine in the world, and just celebrated its 25th anniversary.
+It is the largest circulation English-language photo-history magazine in the world.
 If you have an article to publish, contact me, maybe we can help.

 A recent research project was The History of the 35mm Twin-Lens Reflex.
 This has not been researched before as a connected topic, though many of the individual cameras are well known.
 The material is now well-developed, and I have given two lectures.
 Formal publication was in 2005, in Photographica World.